azerion/bluestack-sdk-ios/upgrading.md

 - add pod dependency for B4S (If you are using cocoapods, you must remove BeaconForStoreSDK.framework/BeaconForStoreSDK, it will be auto-downloaded by cocoapods)

-Don't forget to update following librairies :
+Don't forget to update following libraries :

 - [MngAdsSDK]